pnnl/NATIG/CONFIG.md

 ## How to add a node to the configuration and interact with it.

-Step 1: If a user wants to add a node to interact with in the examples they need to access three types of files:
+If a user wants to add a node to interact with in the examples they need to access three types of files:

 1. grid.json: This file is used to asssociate the specific node ID to a Microgrid
     1. The Microgrid section as shown in the example has the mapping between node IDs and the Microgrid
     2. Ex: in the example below we can see that microgrid\_switch4 is located in mg1 (Microgrid 1) and in mg2 (Microgrid 2).
 On the other hand we can see that load\_35 is only located in mg1.
+    3. The reason some of the node\_ids are shared between microgrids is because they are nodes that connect microgrids together.
+In most cases, those nodes are switches and they are used as ways to island the Microgrids from each other and the grids during some attacks.

 ```
 "microgrid": [